Al Perez: Professional Wrestling Federation (1989)

-In 1989 he wrestled for Dusty Rhodes' Professional Wrestling Federation based in Florida.
+In 1989, Perez wrestled for Dusty Rhodes' Professional Wrestling Federation based in Florida.
 He won the PWF Florida Heavyweight Title, defeating Mike Graham for the title.
 He later lost the title to Dustin Rhodes.

 World Wrestling Federation (1989–1990)

-Al Perez signed with the World Wrestling Federation and made his debut on October 2, 1989, with a win over George South in a dark match at a Superstars taping in Wheeling, West Virginia.
+Al Perez signed with the World Wrestling Federation and made his debut on October 2, 1989, with a win over George South in a dark match at a WWF Superstars of Wrestling taping in Wheeling, West Virginia.
 Perez was undefeated the first month, wrestling primarily on C shows against Barry Horowitz and The Brooklyn Brawler.
 His first loss would come against Boris Zukhov on November 17, 1989, in Hershey, Pennsylvania.
-Perez would then continue to wrestle primarily on the undercard, although in one Prime Time Wrestling show host Gorilla Monsoon made mention of a possible tag-team pairing of Perez and Santana.
+Perez would then continue to wrestle primarily on the undercard, although in one WWF Prime Time Wrestling show host Gorilla Monsoon made mention of a possible tag-team pairing of Perez and Santana.
 Perez was primarily seen on house shows and Prime Time Wrestling.
-Despite sustaining losses to the likes of Hercules and Tito Santana, Perez had many wins over wrestlers such as Paul Roma, Jim Powers, The Red Rooster, Koko B. Ware, "Bullet" Bob Bradley, Paul Diamond/Kato, Jim Brunzell, and others.
+Despite sustaining losses to the likes of Hercules and Tito Santana, Perez had many wins over wrestlers such as Paul Roma, Jim Powers, Red Rooster, Koko B. Ware, "Bullet" Bob Bradley, Paul Diamond/Kato, Jim Brunzell, and others.
 His last WWF match was a win over Jim Powers on July 23, 1990, in West Palm Beach, Florida.

 World Championship Wrestling (1990)

-On September 5, 1990, Perez competed as The Black Scorpion, wrestling Sting in a losing effort at Clash of Champions XII.
+On September 5, 1990, Perez competed as The Black Scorpion, wrestling Sting in a losing effort at Clash of the Champions XII.
 According to Ric Flair, Perez was always meant to be The Black Scorpion, but quit after finding out he was going to lose.
 Perez disputes this claiming he was booked to be the Black Scorpion only one time.
 Perez notes he lost to Sting in the match and stated he was not asked to continue long term as the character.
 Perez would wrestle one more match as The Scorpion at a house show in Chicago, Illinois on September 30.